Group Discussion Tips

 - Rich Content with good subject knowledge

 Having good subject knowledge and rich content is the first and foremost GD tip to enter the Group Discussion.
-Subject knowledge is a pre-requisite while you are preparing for a group discussion because you will then have the power to steer the conversation to whichever direction you want to.
+Subject knowledge is a pre-requisite while you are preparing for a group discussion because you will then have the power to steer the conversation in whichever direction you want to.
 If you can memorize some relevant data, it will be an added advantage.

 - Be relevant